chensole/happyrabbit.github.com/_posts/2017-06-17-allpayauction.markdown

 - Make life itself is a return; The current every moment is the return, the best return.
 - If you want to be happy, be happy now no matter what.

 What makes people happy?
-Real questions do not have answers but only trade-offs.
-I think happiness is a decision rather than a result.
+Real question does not have the answer but only trade-off.
 I may be mumbling here.
 Enjoy the game and be happy!